Aliases for C1S Gene

 GeneCards Summary for C1S Gene

 C1S (Complement C1s) is a Protein Coding gene.
 Diseases associated with C1S include Ehlers-Danlos Syndrome, Periodontal Type, 2 and Complement Component C1s Deficiency.
-Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Among its related pathways are Complement Pathway and Microglia Activation During Neuroinflammation: Overview.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is C1R.

 C1s B chain is a serine protease that combines with C1q and C1r to form C1, the first component of the classical pathway of the complement system.
 C1r activates C1s so that it can, in turn, activate C2 and C4.